Your Code Always Stays Private

 - Encrypted source of files being edited is relayed through the CodeTogether backend, the backend does not store, nor can it read this data

-When you start a CodeTogether session, a unique key is generated for the session and embedded into your invite URL.
+When you start a CodeTogether session, a unique key is generated for the session.
 This key is used for AES-GCM encryption at the host and all participants.
 Our servers never receive this key.
 Even if our servers were to somehow be compromised, your data would remain protected because the attackers would not have the encryption key.
 The following diagram visualizes how the end-to-end encryption works.

 End-to-end encryption in CodeTogether

 When a file is opened by the host or participants, its encrypted contents are relayed through CodeTogether servers.
 To provide functionality like code analysis, IntelliSense, search, or even editing, participants do not need to download the full repository to get assistance.
 Instead, CodeTogether relays efficient and specific functional requests to host systems.
 Not only does this make CodeTogether sessions very performant, it also minimizes the amount of source code that is transferred securely between systems.

 CodeTogether servers never store relayed data.
 During a code sharing session, the only customer-identifiable information tracked on our servers is duration, and number of participants in sessions, which is used to enforce license levels.
 IP address information is tracked in connection logs.

 How We Protect Your Data